fmatthew5876/stdcxx-literal/proposal/draft.md

 template <size_t N> void f(const char (&&)[N]);
 ```

-In our example above, the rvalue overload is preferred and the lvalue overload still works.
-All old code using
+In our example above, the rvalue overload is preferred while the lalue overload is still a viable candidate.
-`const char(&)[N]` to capture literals still works.
+All old code using `const char(&)[N]` to capture literals still works.

 ```
 template <size_t N> void f(const char (&)[N]);